steamwings/me/app/blog/(2024)/weather-family-guide/page.md

-[weather.family](https://weather.family) is a privacy-minded social network run and customized by Zander, created mainly as a place to post updates and photos among family and friends.
+[weather.family](https://weather.family) is a privacy-minded social network server run and customized by Zander.

 ## Highlights

-- weather.family uses Mastodon, a social media platform that puts users in control.
+- 🐘 weather.family uses Mastodon, a social media platform for posting updates and photos among family and family friends.
-- No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
+- 🚫 No ads, no tracking, no content algorithms, no one selling your data, no AIs training on your photos, etc.
-- Your account is configured for privacy **by default**.
+- 🔒 Your account is configured for privacy **by default**.
 Your posts will only appear to your followers who also have accounts on weather.family unless you explicitly change settings.
-- That's the gist.
+- 📫 That's the gist.
 Now you just need an invite link!

 ## Why was this created?

 Mainly, we wanted a private place to share content that's a little more flexible than a group chat.
-As a bonus, you can optionally follow others across Mastodon.
+As a bonus, you can optionally follow others across Mastodon (and the Fediverse).

 ## What is Mastodon?